vyrjana/DearEIS/joss/paper.md

 Electrochemical impedance spectroscopy (EIS) is a technique that is widely used to characterize the properties of materials used in, e.g., batteries and ion-selective electrodes.
 Analyses of the recorded impedance spectra typically involve some preprocessing, data validation, and fitting of a suitable model to extract quantitative data.
 Analyses of the distribution of relaxation times may also be relevant and can help with choosing an appropriate model.
-DearEIS is a free, open-source, cross-platform program developed for performing such analysis work.
+DearEIS is a free, open source, cross-platform program developed for performing such analysis work.
 The primary audience for DearEIS is researchers and engineers.
 However, the program may also prove useful in the context of, e.g., teaching university-level courses on electrochemistry.